Pearadox/PearLogger/README.txt

     Put the picture in data/profilepics.
 If the picture does not exist or the path is left blank, the default.jpg image will be used instead.

+Notes:
-Hours for a person are recorded whenever the person logs out
+-Hours for a person are recorded whenever the person logs out -Different scalings on different computers will mess up the UI